Krista Ingerick, BA, LMT

 May is a graduate of Gardner-Webb University with a B.S. in Human Services and the Onondaga School of Therapeutic Massage in Rochester.

 Maureen is the glue that holds our office together.
 After retirement in 2013 from her position of General Accounting Manager for Clifton Springs Hospital & Clinic, Maureen joined our team to share her creative insight and attention to detail.
-She now oversees all filing and documentation, and provides support to all practitioners, helping us to rein in chaos.
+She now oversees all filing and documentation, and provides support to all practitioners, helping us to rein in the chaos.

 When you’re not at work what are some hobbies or activities that you like to do?
 I love reading and have a large book collection.
 I also enjoy retail therapy.